Eslam-Ayman-FCIH/SoleekLab-JWT/readme.md

  6. In the .env file, add database information to allow Laravel to connect to the database
  7. Migrate the database
     - `php artisian migrate`
-    - if you don't need to migrate so import `sooleklab.sql` in your DB
+    - if you don't need to migrate so import `soleeklab.sql` in your DB
     - and after that you must run `php artisian migrate`
  8. Run the following command to publish the package config file:
     - `php artisan vendor:publish --provider="Tymon\JWTAuth\Providers\LaravelServiceProvider"`